Monday has sun for Sioux Falls — 3 ways to make the most of it - NewsBreak

 Monday has sun for Sioux Falls — 3 ways to make the most of it

-(SIOUX FALLS, SD) The forecast is calling for sun today in Sioux Falls.
-Here are three ideas for how to make the most of it, along with a four-day forecast.
+(SIOUX FALLS, SD) A sunny Monday is here for Sioux Falls, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
+Check out these ideas along with a four-day forecast.

 Take a walk and try a food truck: Anyone who lives in a city has had the feeling of wondering why they don’t know the various neighborhoods better.
 A great way to get out and sample what your local community has to offer while enjoying the fresh air is to take a walk and grab a bite.